Louis Farrakhan

-Louis Farrakhan (/ˈfɑrəkɑːn/; born Louis Eugene Walcott; May 11, 1933) is an American religious leader who heads the Nation of Islam (NOI), an organization which combines black nationalism and Islamic teachings.
-Prior to joining the NOI, Farrakhan was a calypso singer who used the stage name Calypso Gene.
-Early in his career, he served as the minister of mosques in Boston and Harlem and was appointed to the post of National Representative of the Nation of Islam by then-NOI leader Elijah Muhammad.
-He adopted the name Louis X before being named Louis Farrakhan.
+Louis Farrakhan (born Louis Eugene Walcott, later Louis X; May 11, 1933) is an American religious leader who has been the head of the Nation of Islam since 1981, a new religious movement which combines black nationalism and Islamic terminology.
+Prior to the Nation of Islam, Farrakhan was a calypso singer who used the stage name Calypso Gene from 1950 to 1955 and a violinist from 1939 to 1955.
+The longest-serving Nation of Islam leader, he also served as minister of several mosques in Boston and Harlem in the 1950s under the leadership of Elijah Muhammad.

-After Warith Deen Mohammed reorganized the original NOI into the orthodox Sunni Islamic group American Society of Muslims, Farrakhan began to rebuild the NOI as "Final Call".
+After the death of Elijah Muhammad, his son Warith Deen Mohammed reorganized the original NOI into the orthodox Sunni Islamic group American Society of Muslims.
+Farrakhan began to rebuild the NOI as "Final Call".
 In 1981, he officially adopted the name "Nation of Islam", reviving the group and establishing its headquarters at Mosque Maryam.
 In October 1995, Farrakhan organized and led the Million Man March in Washington, D.C.
 Due to health issues, he reduced his responsibilities with the NOI in 2007.
 However, Farrakhan has continued to deliver sermons and speak at NOI events.
 In 2015, he led the 20th Anniversary of the Million Man March: Justice or Else.

-Farrakhan is known for antisemitic statements and racist remarks directed at white people.
+Farrakhan has made many statements that have been condemned as antisemitic, homophobic or racist against white people, and he has been a controversial figure for such remarks.
 His antisemitic statements and views have been condemned by the Southern Poverty Law Center, the Anti-Defamation League (ADL), and other organizations.
-Farrakhan's views and remarks have also been called homophobic.
-He has denied assertions that he is antisemitic, racist, or anti-gay.

-Farrakhan was banned from Facebook in 2019 along with other public figures Meta considered to be extremists.
+Farrakhan has also been criticized for being homophobic and sexist.
+He has denied assertions that he is antisemitic, racist, sexist, or anti-gay.
+Farrakhan was banned from Facebook in 2019 along with other public figures Meta considered to be political or religious extremists, and the official Nation of Islam YouTube channel was removed for "hate speech" in 2020.